 It makes good sense to have a tailored code of conduct (or code of ethics) to help ensure compliance in your organisation.
 We work with you to identify the risks and the topics that need to be covered.
 We help you compose the code so that it is effective with your audience.
 We can advise you on disseminating and communicating the code among employees and other stakeholders as appropriate for your unique situation.
 A code of conduct is only the first step in

 Many companies engage in corporate philanthropy and make charitable donations supporting good causes.
-Many companies enable volunteering by employees.
+Some companies enable volunteering by employees.
 The smart companies give in a way that also creates benefit for their business.
 They design employee volunteering programmes that are aligned with their business, using core skills to help charities or enabling employees develop new skills and improve confidence and self-esteem.

 Strategic philanthropy is better for your business and for the cause you are supporting.
 It’s about getting to the root causes of social problems and enabling visionary solutions to make a better society.